Diclofenac (By mouth)

 Treats pain.
 Also treats migraines.
 This medicine is an NSAID.

-Cambia, Cataflam, Zipsor, ZorvolexThere may be other brand names for this medicine.
+Cambia, Cataflam, Lofena, Zipsor, ZorvolexThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to diclofenac, aspirin, or another NSAID.
+Do not use it if you had an allergic reaction to diclofenac, aspirin, another NSAID, or bovine protein.
+Do not use it right before or after a heart surgery called coronary artery bypass graft (CABG).

 How to Use This Medicine: